conradsnicta/armadillo-code/README.txt

 * Step 4:
-  Open a terminal window, change into the directory that was created by unpacking the armadillo archive, and type the following commands:
+  Open a terminal window, change into the directory that was created by unpacking the armadillo archive, and type the following command:

   cmake .
-  make

   The full stop separated from "cmake" by a space is important.
   CMake will detect which relevant libraries are installed on your system (eg. OpenBLAS, LAPACK, SuperLU, ARPACK, etc) and will modify Armadillo's configuration correspondingly.

-  CMake will also generate a run-time armadillo library, which is a wrapper for all the detected libraries.
+  By default, cmake assumes that the Armadillo library is going to be installed in system folders, e.g. /usr in Linux.
+If you wish to install the library in a different directoy use the additional option CMAKE_INSTALL_PREFIX in this form:

+  cmake . -DCMAKE_INSTALL_PREFIX:PATH=my_directory

+  where "my_directory" is an alternative directory for storing C++ headers and library files.

   If you need to re-run cmake, it's a good idea to first delete the "CMakeCache.txt" file (not "CMakeLists.txt").

   Caveat: out-of-tree builds are currently not fully supported;
   eg, creating a sub-directory called "build" and running cmake .. from within "build" is currently not supported.

-* Step 5:
-  If you have access to root/administrator/superuser privileges (ie. able to use "sudo"), type the following command:

-  sudo make install

-  If you don't have root/administrator/superuser privileges, type the following command:

-  make install DESTDIR=my_directory

-  where "my_directory" is an alternative directory for storing C++ headers and library files.
-  Caveat: make sure your C++ compiler is configured to use the "lib" and "include" sub-directories present within this directory.
+  Caveat: If you will be installing the Armadillo library in a non-system directory, make sure your C++ compiler is configured to use the "lib" and "include" sub-directories present within this directory.
 Note that the "lib" directory might be named differently on your system.
 On recent 64 bit Debian & Ubuntu systems it is "lib/x86_64-linux-gnu".
 On recent 64 bit Fedora & RHEL systems it is "lib64".

+* Step 5:
+  To generate a run-time armadillo library, which is a wrapper for all the detected libraries run:

+  make

+* Step 6:
+  If you left the option CMAKE_INSTALL_PREFIX to be selected by default, and have access to root/administrator/superuser privileges (ie. able to use "sudo"), type the following command:

+  sudo make install

+  If you don't have root/administrator/superuser privileges, make sure that you used the CMAKE_PREFIX_PATH option in step 4.
+Now type:

+  make install

 6: Linux and macOS: Compiling & Linking
 ==========================================